nadavmatalon/great_book_of_walkthroughs/README.md

 nothing about a particular subject.
 Alternatively, they could serve as a 'ckecklist' to make sure all the necessary steps have been taken.

-   For general referece, check out "ror_new_project_setup_Nadav_and_Will" in the "walkthroughs" folder (it should be formatted in a nicer way, but overall it should contain all the important steps).
+   For general referece, check out [Ruby on Rails: New Project Setup (with PostgreSQL db)] (walkthroughs/ror_new_project_setup.md) which is located in the "walkthroughs" folder (it should be formatted in a nicer way, but overall it should contain all the important steps).

 * For now, please use the .md ('markdown') file formats for the walkthroughs.